 Today, email is a popular way of sending invitations.
 But envelopes still have value because they show your love and exclusive invite toward a present surprise.

-Your envelope should look more professional than the actual letter because you know “The first impression is the last impression.”
+Your envelope should look more professional than the letter because you know “The first impression is the last impression.”

 Sometimes, if you plan to invite many people, writing each envelope by hand will be very hard.
 In such cases, the printer can make your work easy.